 Auxiliary Unit 419 sponsors several local and nearby schools in the county.
 Feel free to contact us at email@example.com about the schools we sponsor.
 Read below for the history of Girls State and how students are selected.
 See the Girls State brochure and a past Girls State newsletter written by attendees.
-By the way, the Legion sponsors a similar program for young men called Boys State.
+By the way, the Legion sponsors a similar program for young men and woman called Boys and Girls State.

 Since 1937, American Legion Auxiliary units in all 50 states proudly host ALA Girls State.
 The program is designed to increase awareness and knowledge of governmental processes while teaching young women about the duties, privileges, rights and responsibilities of citizenship.
 California Girls State is held for a week in June every year and is attended by students representing their high school as delegates.
 This program will likely be different from any other program you have attended in the past.
 In most cases, expenses associated with attending this program are paid by a sponsoring Auxiliary unit, a local business or another community-based organization.
 Delegates are responsible for their travel expenses, but a grant may be available for those in need.